Troubleshooting

 Disk pressure

-Disk pressure node event is emitted, when kubernetes is running out of disk
+Disk pressure node event is emitted when Kubernetes is running out of disk

-capacity in the /var
+capacity in the /var filesystem:

 Conditions: